 Career development resources help students explore and define their own individual career interests, goals, and aspirations.

-The Gateway Curriculum takes an innovative approach towards supporting students as they navigate the three phases of medical school.
+The Gateway Curriculum takes an innovative approach toward supporting students as they navigate the three phases of medical school.

 School of Medicine Career Counseling Office